Rajiv Gandhi International Airport: Metro

+This plan was later scrapped due to the change in government.
+The route was rerouted to the new line being built in Phase-II.
+This new line would begin in Nagole and go through Chandrayangutta before coming to RGIA.

 The closest Indian Railways station is Umdanagar, which is 6 km from the airport.

-Awards

-In December 2022, the airport was ranked among the most puctual airports in the world, in which it ranked the fourth position, globally, by Cirium, an aviation data analytics company.
-The airport was awarded as the Best Airport in the category of 15 to 25 million passengers per annum in the Asia-Pacific region for 2022, by Airports Council International in March 2023.

 Future plans

 In 2009, GHIAL decided to postpone the second phase due to lower growth in passenger traffic than anticipated.
 The phase was revived in late 2015, as the airport is expected to reach its capacity in 2016.
 The first leg of this phase will bring the capacity to 18 million passengers annually, and the second leg will raise it to 20 million.
 The passenger terminal will be enlarged with additional security lanes, check-in counters and other facilities, and solar panels will be built on the roof.
-In October 2017, GHIAL CEO SGK Kishore confirmed that the airport expansion would start by January 2018, and it is expected to be completed by the end of 2019.
+In October 2017, GHIAL CEO SGK Kishore confirmed that the airport expansion would start by January 2018, and it is expected to be completed by the end of 2019.The passenger terminal is being expanded to handle 34 million passengers per year.
 But due to the ongoing COVID-19 pandemic, which caused lockdowns, restrictions and curfews, it resulted in lack of labour and delays in work.
 Construction work has resumed as of mid 2021, and now it is expected to be completed by 2023.
-The airport terminal will be expanded to include 48 aerobridges, a larger arrival area for faster check out and more check-in desks.